 In 1971, Jon formed Wilkman Productions, Inc. For PBS he worked as a program producer on the Emmy Award-winning "Great American Dream Machine" series and was the Producer/Director of the Sigma Delta Chi Award-winning 90-minute PBS documentary "Attica."
 He also wrote, produced and directed the "What About Tomorrow?" series for ABC, "Voices of America," an 8-part look at American regional life for McGraw Hill, "Transistor," documenting the history of the transistor for AT&T, and "American Images" for the United States Information Agency, winner of a CINE Golden Eagle Award.

 Returning to his hometown, Los Angeles, in 1978, Jon continued work for television and commercial clients.
-He was producer, director writer on seven HBO specials, including "Whodunit?," "Scandals," "Spies" and "Real Detectives," among others.
+He was producer, director, writer on seven HBO specials, including "Whodunit?," "Scandals," "Spies" and "Real Detectives," among others.
 He received Emmys for two public television series, "Turning Points" and "The Los Angeles History Project," developed in association with KCET.

 Other Wilkman Productions projects include the NBC television special, "L.A.
 Law," hosted by Jane Pauley, and documentary elements for the historically-based dramatic films "Fatherland," "American Stories," “Witch Hunt,” and "Winchell," all produced by HBO Pictures.
 Jon has a special interest in history.
 He produced, directed and wrote a three-hour biography of Thomas Edison ("The Edison Effect") for the History Channel and A&E.

-Recent history-based documentaries and television specials include a 7-part series for Turner Classic Movies entitled "Moguls and Movie Stars: A History of Hollywood." (www.tcm.com/moguls), which was nominated for three Emmy Awards; also, the PBS documentary, "Chicano Rock!
+Recent history-based documentaries and television specials include a seven hour series for Turner Classic Movies entitled "Moguls and Movie Stars: A History of Hollywood." (www.tcm.com/moguls), which was nominated for three Emmy Awards; also, the PBS documentary, "Chicano Rock!
 The Sounds of East Los Angeles," winner of the 2009 Best Documentary at the Reel Rasquache Festival of the U.S. Latino Experience in Film and Art; a four-part PBS series, "The Port of Los Angeles: A History;" "With Heart and Hand: The Restoration of the Gamble House," and "At Issue: Immigration."

 Jon is co-author of two books with his late wife Nancy: Picturing Los Angeles and Los Angeles: A Pictorial Celebration.
 On his own, his most recent book, Floodpath: The Deadliest Man-Made Disaster of 20th Century America and the Making of Modern Los Angeles, was published by Bloomsbury Press in January 2016.
-Selected as an Amazon Nonfiction Book of the Year, and optioned for an eight-part television mini-series by Joel Silver Productions, Floodpath was written as a companion to a Wilkman Productions documentary in development, "The St. Francis Dam Disaster."
+Selected as an Amazon Nonfiction Book of the Year, and optioned for an eight-part television mini-series by Joel Silver Productions, Floodpath was written as a companion to a Wilkman Productions documentary in development, "The Hidden History of the St. Francis Dam Disaster."
 Read more . . .

 Jon's latest project is a new book, Screening Reality: How Real World Moviemakers Reimagined America, to be published by Bloomsbury Press.

-In addition to an active career as a producer, director and writer, Jon has lectured on film history and the production of documentaries at Fordham University, taught nonfiction writing at the University of Southern California School of Cinematic Arts, and classes about the history of Los Angeles for UCLA Extension.
+In addition to an active career as a nonfiction producer, director and writer, Jon has lectured on film history and the production of documentaries at Fordham University, taught nonfiction writing at the University of Southern California School of Cinematic Arts, and classes about the history of Los Angeles for UCLA Extension.
 As part of his interest and involvement in local history, he is an emeritus member of the Board of Directors of the Historical Society of Southern California, founded in 1883.

 Jon was a three-term president of the International Documentary Association, during which he founded the First International Documentary Congress in association with the Academy of Motion Picture Arts and Sciences.
 He is a member of the Directors Guild of America and the Writers Guild of America, West.